 Successfully complete this lab by achieving the following learning objectives:

 Note: When creating the bucket, under Object Ownership, select ACLs enabled.

 - Add an Object to the Bucket

-Use the provided image file in the instructions and use the AWS S3 management console to upload the image to the Amazon S3 bucket you’ve just created.
+Download the provided image file in the instructions, and upload it to the Amazon S3 bucket you just created.